Elemiel-K/Opencore-T470s/README.md

 ## Installation Instructions:

-Please follow Dortania OC Vanilla guide to create ACPI, gather Kexts, and create installer.
+1. Please follow Dortania OpenCore Vanilla guide to create ACPI, gather Kexts, and create installer.
 I would recommend reading through the entire process even if you are going to just copy paste this repo into your EFI folder; it will give you the ability to debug and upgrade your OC install in the future.
+2. For those of you with a different CPU please use the post-install guide on Power Management how to generate new CPUFriendFreind.kext.
+3. To enable Apple services for you computer, you must fill in the
+   - Serial Number/ MLB/ SmUUID which are currently blank on the EFI
+   - Please refer to config.plist guide on OC configuration on how to properly generate this information for your hackintosh.

 **BIOS Settings**